Startup Pitch Decks: What Investors Want to See

 What to Avoid

-- Cluttered Design: Overloading the slide with too many names or excessive text.
+- Overloading slides with too many names

 Unique Value Proposition (UVP)